opsdis/aci-exporter/README.md

 - Class queries - one query, many metrics - These are applicable where one query can result in multiple metric names sharing the same labels.
-A good example is queries on interfaces, ethpmPhysIf, that results in metrics for speed, state, etc.
+A good example is queries on interfaces, class ethpmPhysIf, that results in metrics for speed, state, etc.

-- Group class queries - multiple queries, one metric - These are applicable when multiple queries result in a single metrics name but with configured, common and uniq labels.
+- Group class queries - multiple queries, one metric - These are applicable when multiple queries result in a single metrics name with common and uniq labels.
 Example of this is the metric `health`, where all the different objects health require different queries, but they are all health.
 So instead of xyz_health it becomes health and some label with value xyz.

 - Compound queries - multiple queries, one metric and fixed labels - These are applicable where multiple queries result in single metric name with configured labels.
-This is typical when counting different entities with `?rsp-subtree-include=count` since no labels are returned that can be used for labels.
+This is typical when counting different entities with filter like `?rsp-subtree-include=count`.
+Since no labels are returned fixed labels is used.

 There also some so-called built-in queries.
 These are hard coded queries.

 > Example of queries can be found in the `example-config.yaml` file.
 > Make sure you understand the ACI api before changing or creating new ones.
+# High level features
 ## Configuration directory (Since version 0.7.0)
-In addition to configure all queries in the configuration file they can also be configured in different files in the configuration directory.
+In addition to configure all queries in the configuration file, they can also be configured in different files in the configuration directory.
 This is by default the directory `config.d` located in the same directory as the configuration file.
 Instead of having all queries in a single file it is possible to divide by type and/or purpose.